mrizwan47/code-syntax-block/readme.md

 ## Usage

 When creating a new code block, select `Code` block, and then in the Inspector (Block Controls on the Right) select the language for the code.
 The code will not change within the editor, but you'll see a small label with the selected language.
+In the same Inspector panel, you can also toggle the "Show copy button" option to enable or disable the copy button for that specific code block on the frontend.

 On the front-end when the post is being viewed, the code will be color syntax highlighted.
+If enabled, a copy button will appear, allowing users to easily copy the code content.

 ## Customize